codejedi-ai/darcology-msmp/containers/server-site/DATA-SCHEMA.md

-# Data Folder Schema Documentation
+# Server Site Data Schema

+This document describes the data files created and managed by the **server-site** (Rails dashboard) service in the `/data` directory.

+## Overview

-This document describes the schema and structure of each file stored in the `/data` directory (mounted at `./data` on the host machine).
+The server-site service manages player tracking, playtime statistics, system monitoring, and session logging.
+All data is stored in the shared `/data` directory (mounted at `./data` on the host machine).

-## File Overview

-The `/data` folder contains the following structure:
+## Data Directory Structure

 ```
 /data/